Mow1o/Testing/readme.md

-Repository for testing different techniques and methods, multiple languages, not in order.
+Repository for testing and practicing different techniques, methods, functions, multiple languages, not in order.

 2022 ->

 Python
-C/C++
+C
+C++
 Java
 JavaScript